 cor

 The primary aim of this study was to examine whether behavioral sleep hygiene practices were associated with sleep quality among university students participating in a structured research program.
 Contrary to our hypothesis and the health promotion and prevention model — which suggests that engaging in health-supportive behaviors should protect against poor outcomes (Kia-Keating et al., 2011) — no significant correlations were found between sleep hygiene scores and objective sleep quality as measured by the MUSE-S headband.
-Thus, the null hypothesis could not be rejected, and behavioral sleep hygiene did not appear to influence sleep quality in this sample.
+Thus, the null hypothesis is not rejected, suggesting that behavioral sleep hygiene does not influence sleep quality in this sample.

 These findings must be interpreted in context.
 This study was conducted with a small, homogenous cohort from a single university program, limiting statistical power and variability in sleep hygiene behaviors.
 As such, the absence of a significant association does not necessarily indicate that sleep hygiene has no relationship with sleep quality; instead, it may reflect sampling limitations.
 Additionally, while the health promotion and prevention model would predict better sleep among individuals who engage in healthy sleep behaviors, the current results suggest that behavioral intentions or self-reported practices may not consistently translate into measurable physiological sleep outcomes in this population.